mgord9518/aisap/README.md

   --perm-file   Manually specify an INI format permissions profile for the AppImage
 ```

+## Sandboxing levels
+Sandboxing levels allow for a base configuration of system files to grant by default.
+For AppImages that lack an internal profile with aisap, the default is 1.

+`Level 0` lacks sandboxing entirely, it does the exact same thing as simply launching the AppImage directly

+`Level 1` is the most lenient sandbox, it gives access to many system files but still restricts home files

+`Level 2` is intended to be the target for most GUI apps when creating a profile.
+It gives access to common system files, restricts device files and home files

+`Level 3` is the most strict.
+It only grants access to very basic system files (binaries, libraries and themes).
+It should mainly be used for console applications

 ## Basic API for aisap

 ### MountAppImage
 ```
 MountAppImage(src string, dest string) error